-Subsidiary PharmaShift Co., Ltd. was established on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
-In March 2021 the subsidiary launched the "Your Family Pharmacy" service utilizing its official LINE account.
-As of end-June 2021, the official LINE account had more than 87,000 friends (users), with 350 stores having introduced the service.
+Subsidiary PharmaShift Co., Ltd. was established on October 1, 2020 to create a "new pharmaceutical platform" for the digital age.
+In March 2021 the subsidiary launched the "Isunagaru (connected) Pharmacy" service utilizing its official LINE account.
+Main services include electronic medication records, prescription transmittal, follow-up medication management, online medication guidance, and payment services.
+The company receives a monthly service usage fee of JPY10,000 from dispensing pharmacies that have introduced the service.
+As of end-September 2021, the official LINE account had more than 170,000 friends (users), with 552 stores having introduced the service.